ethersphere/imapsync-docker/README.md

 ![end result when running imapsync](docs/imapsync-result.png)

+You can run the sync multiple times, it will only transfer the new messages and will NOT delete the messages that were deleted on the side of Google.
+If you want that, add the option `--delete2` to your docker-compose.yml.
+WARNING!
+This will delete mail that was possibly delivered to your new mailbox, so handle with care.
+Ask if you're not sure.

 ## WARNING
 When you are done you **HAVE TO** remove the `.env` file which contains your passwords.